turbotage/AI-ML-Course/README.md

 In both examples, some clusters seem to form quickly with other agents joining after.
 We believe that these first clusters collapses are due what we call minimial dynamical systems.
 These are minimal subsets of agents which are closed under the choice of targets.
+For more information see our appendix, where tried to mathematically formulate this problem.

 ## Task (b)

 In task (b), we considered the \"tailgating\" goalcalculation method, which tries to place the agent to the closest point on the line behind target agent 2.
-Suprisingly, this resulted into a similar behaviour as in the other task with some occurences of dynamical periodic end states.
+Suprisingly, this resulted into a similar behaviour as in task (a) with some occurences of dynamical periodic end states.

-We expected a lot more of these periodical end states but maybe due to our goal calculation method, these didn't arise as often as anticipated.
+Here, we also kept everything but the number agents constant and choose the perception radius big enough such that every agent see everyone else.

-The convergence process can be very different though.
+The convergence process can be very different to task (a).
 We see a lot of lines forming after slower agents which then follow these slower agents until either everything collapses to points or they form a cyclic periodic shape.
 The latter one can be somewhat attributed to the stepsize.

+In the human swarm experiment, we saw a periodical endstate forming.
+So, we expected a lot more of these big periodical end states but maybe due to our goal calculation method, these didn't arise as often as anticipated.
+But looking back, the endstate in our human swarm experiment would have collapsed into endstates which we saw during testing: a lot of agents exchanging their position rapidilly around a point.

 The following example is of 25 agents which use the tailgating calculation: